South West African Police: History

 Before World War I, then colonial authorities in German South West Africa maintained a small gendarmerie-styled police force.
 When the South African government assumed administration of South West Africa under the terms of a League of Nations mandate, the South African military police was initially charged with law enforcement duties.

 SWAPOL was established in 1920, modeled after the South African Police (SAP) but with a stronger paramilitary character due to the area's vast, sparsely populated terrain and its initial focus on tribal policing, stock theft control and maintenance of South African rule.

-In 1939, the government under then-Prime Minister Jan Smuts implemented a number of measures in respect to SWAPOL, in particular, it was merged with the SAP for a number of reasons - one of them being the fear of pro-Nazi sympathies among the residents of German ancestry.
+In 1939, the government under Prime Minister Jan Smuts implemented a number of measures in respect to SWAPOL, in particular, it was merged with the SAP for a number of reasons - one of them being the fear of pro-Nazi sympathies among the residents of German ancestry.

 With South Africa becoming a republic in 1961 and the mandate being terminated by the United Nations in 1966, SAP closely co-operated with the South African Defence Force on counterinsurgency against the South West African People's Organisation (SWAPO) and its armed wing, the People's Liberation Army of Namibia (PLAN).

 In the aftermath of the Turnhalle Constitutional Conference, SWAPOL was re-established as an attempt to legitimise the South African administration of the terrtitory.
 SAP reduced its direct role, but key units, like Koevoet, remained active.
 In 1985, Koevoet was transferred from SAP under SWAPOL's control.

 With the proclamation of a new Namibian Constitution, SWAPOL was fully dissolved and replaced by the Namibian Police Force (NAMPOL) at independence.